Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via High-Probability Risk Control

-A key limitation of this greedy strategy is that it provides no formal guarantees for the risk of the tuned rule, $r(\widehat{\lambda}_{\mathrm{greedy}})$, since pointwise confidence bounds are valid only for pre-specified thresholds.
-Searching across multiple $\lambda$ values inflates the chance of selecting one whose UCB is spuriously optimistic: if $K$ candidates are examined, the probability that at least one bound undercovers can increase from $\delta$ to as much as $1 - (1 - \delta)^K \approx K\delta$.
-This problem can be exacerbated by additional, implicit data-driven tuning choices—such as the IPCW formulation, degree of weight stabilization, or grid resolution.
+A limitation of this strategy is that it offers no guarantees for the risk of the tuned screening rule, $r(\widehat{\lambda}_{\mathrm{greedy}})$.
+Pointwise confidence bounds are valid only for pre-specified thresholds, and searching across multiple $\lambda$ values inflates the chance of selecting one whose UCB is spuriously optimistic.
+If $K$ candidates are examined, the probability that at least one bound undercovers can increase from $\delta$ to as much as $1 - (1 - \delta)^K \approx K\delta$.
+This problem can be exacerbated by additional data-driven tuning choices—such as the IPCW formulation, degree of weight stabilization, or grid resolution.